olafkfreund/ansible-k3s-rpi/README.md

 # Manually prepare your Raspberries
 - Install ubuntu
+- configure disk (in this repo i'm using /dev/sda)

 # Secure your Raspberries
 Optional but advisable: use SSH key auth and disable password login.